By : sara - 23.01.2019

 B2B e-commerce: 9 trends for 2019

 B2B e-commerce will continue to gain in importance in 2019.
 Forrester Research has shown that the global B2B online trading market will grow to $1.2 trillion by 2021.
-In 2019 companies will have to further consider whether they are prepared for this development, and what they must still improve.
-For the coming year Roland Kümin, CEO of Balluun AG, sees 9 major trends that will shape and influence the area of B2B commerce.
+In 2019, companies will have to further consider whether they are prepared for this development, and what they must still improve.
+For this year, we pointed out 9 major trends that will shape and influence the area of B2B commerce.

 - The B2B buyer journey is primarily digital